MESH-Research/invenio-stats-dashboard/README.md

 ## TODOs

+- [ ] decide whether to rename the package `invenio-community-stats`
 - [x] add config flag to switch UI between test data and production data
 - [ ] testing
-  - [ ] move all tests into this package
+  - [ ] move all tests from centralized KCWorks test suite into this package
   - [ ] fix failing tests
   - [ ] expand test coverage
+- [ ] search indexing
+  - [ ] add dynamic creation of index templates based on subcount configurations
+  - [ ] make view and download event factories use the subcounts configuration
 - [ ] aggregation
-  - [ ] refactor CommunityUsageSnapshotAggregator for the enriched event document structure
+  - [x] refactor CommunityUsageSnapshotAggregator for the enriched event document structure
-  - [ ] ensure CommunityUsageDeltaAggregator can handle large volumes of records gracefully (paginate the query, batch the aggregations)
+  - [x] ensure CommunityUsageDeltaAggregator can handle large volumes of records gracefully (paginate the query, batch the aggregations)
+  - [x] get tests for aggregator classes working
   - [ ] get tests for queries working with refactored code
-  - [ ] get tests for aggregator classes working
   - [ ] set up a check in aggregator classes to ensure that view/download event migration has been completed before running the aggregator tasks
+  - [ ] set up automatic triggering of the startup tasks (index community events, migrate usage events) when the aggregators first run
   - [ ] add opensearch health and memory usage checks to the aggregator classes (as in the reindexing service) and quit out gracefully if necessary
+  - [ ] evaluate the viability of the "published" record aggregators (currently not working because of inherent issue of published dates being retroactive)
 - [ ] UI components
-  - [ ] add proper loading states to the dashboard components
+  - [x] add proper loading states to the dashboard components
-  - [ ] add an updated timestamp to the dashboard views
+  - [x] add an updated timestamp to the dashboard views
+  - [x] fix state problems with chart views
   - [ ] add custom date range picker to the dashboard views
-  - [ ] fix state problems with chart views
   - [ ] add ReactOverridable support for each of the React components
   - [ ] add mechanism for adding custom React components to the dashboard views (entry point providing file paths and component labels, to be imported in components_map.js?)
   - [ ] evaluate whether additional default components are needed
+  - [ ] add `invenio-communities` custom field to provide per-community configuration of the dashboard layout
 - [ ] client-side data handling
-  - [ ] add client-side caching of the stats data to display while new data is loading
+  - [ ] add client-side caching of the stats data to display while new data is loading (current implementation with IndexedDB is not working)
+  - [ ] update client-side data transformer to use the configurable subcounts
 - [ ] UI theming
-  - [ ] move default CSS into this package and harmonize it with InvenioRDM defaults
+  - [x] move default CSS into this package
-  - [ ] finish theming of the global dashboard view
+  - [x] finish basic theming of the global dashboard view
+  - [ ] harmonize default CSS with InvenioRDM defaults
   - [ ] improve mobile responsiveness of the dashboard views
 - [ ] API requests
   - [ ] implement security policy for API queries